ibm-cloud-docs/vpc/lb-faqs.md

 {: faq}

 Approved Scanning Vendor (ASV) quarterly scanning is a requirement of the Payment Card Industry (PCI) Security Standards Council.
 ASV scanning of LBaaS data-plane appliances is solely a customer responsibility.
 IBM does not use ASVs to scan data-plane appliances because these scans can negatively impact customer workload functions and performance.

+## How can I migrate from Certificate Manager to Secrets Manager for my existing HTTPS listeners?
+{: #migrate-to-secrets-manager}
+{: faq}

+Application load balancer will continue to support [IBM Certificate Manager](/docs/certificate-manager?topic=certificate-manager-getting-started) until September 30 2022.
+To migrate your existing certificates to Secrets Manager, refer to the information in [this topic](https://cloud.ibm.com/docs/secrets-manager?topic=secrets-manager-migrate-from-certificate-manager).
+After your certificates are migrated, you must then update the existing listener configuration with the new certificate CRN.